wscubemuskan/LDR-Automatic-Light-Arduino/README.md

 # LDR Automatic Light – Task 2

-## Project Overview
+## 📌 Project Overview

 This project demonstrates an **LDR Automatic Light System using Arduino Uno**.
-The system detects the surrounding light intensity using an LDR (Light Dependent Resistor) and automatically controls an LED according to the detected light condition.
+The LDR detects the surrounding light intensity, and the Arduino automatically controls an LED according to the detected light condition.

-## Objective
+## 🎯 Objective

-To design and simulate an automatic lighting system using an **LDR and Arduino Uno**, where the LED responds automatically to changes in light intensity.
+To design and simulate an automatic lighting system using an **LDR (Light Dependent Resistor)** and **Arduino Uno**, where the LED automatically responds to changes in light intensity.

-## Components Used
+## 🔧 Components Used

 - Arduino Uno
 - LDR (Light Dependent Resistor)